HyeonjunSim/pi-top-battery-status/README.md

 Displays the battery status of the pi-top battery (a laptop based on the raspberry pi).

+Gives a warning if capacity is less or equal to 10%.

+Shuts system down if capacity is less or equal to 5%, even if user pi does not respond to warnings.

 The battery status is displayed on the desktop pannel.

 You must be user pi to install and use the program.